🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 Zencastr Video & Audio Hosting

-Checkpoint: Your episode should appear in the show feed.
+Checkpoint: Your episode appears in the show list with a green published badge.

-✅ Result: Your podcast is live and available on all major listening apps.
+✅ Result: Your episode is live and heading to every major podcast app.

 Here’s how to use it step by step.